andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/what-is-delegation-a-swift-developers-guide.md

 In my analysis of [NSNotificationCenter vs Delegation][1], I wrote some about delegation, but only in comparison to how `NSNotificationCenter` works.
 I haven't yet given delegation dedicated time and analysis, but I intend to do so now.

-My aim in this blog entry is to try and make some sense out of the question, &#8220;What is delegation?&#8221;.
+My aim in this blog entry is to try and make some sense out of the question, "What is delegation?&#8221;.
 Explore with me&#8230;

 <a name="what-is-delegation" class="jump-target"></a>

 ### What is the delegation design pattern?

-To read that &#8220;delegation is a design pattern that [insert explanation here]&#8221; never really clicked with me.
-Many who are new to programming have not dealt extensively with &#8220;design patterns&#8221;, so it doesn't always suffice to define delegation in those terms.
+To read that "delegation is a design pattern that [insert explanation here]&#8221; never really clicked with me.
+Many who are new to programming have not dealt extensively with "design patterns&#8221;, so it doesn't always suffice to define delegation in those terms.

 I suspect that since Swift has lowered the barrier to entry for iOS development, many who are new to the platform are also new to coding in general, so here's my attempt to explain what clicked for me regarding what delegation _is_: